 Optional coverage is designed to protect your own property, and it includes comprehensive, collision and underinsured/uninsured motorist coverage.
 Mandatory coverage exists to protect other people, also known as liability insurance.

-How are Car Insurance Rates Calculated?
+How are Car Insurance Rates Calculated in NJ?

 Depending on your age, gender, marital status, and your credit history, the premium for your auto insurance coverage is going to vary compared to your neighbor’s … even if the two of you drive the same vehicle.
 Your driving record also counts when determining your policy cost.